shibampokerail/ImageClassification-Tensorflow/README.md

 ```

 ## Training the model
-The current model "object_detection_v1.h5" has an accuracy of 81% and is trained only for 12 epochs using train.py .
+The current model "object_detection_v1.h5" has an accuracy of 81% and is trained using train.py .
 You can train your own model by changing the layers and nodes of the neural network in train.py.
 ```
 python train.py
 ```